thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

    th:if="${not #lists.isEmpty(prod.comments)}">view</a>
 ```

-There is little to explain from this code, in fact: We will be creating a link
+This will create a link to the comments page (with URL `/product/comments`) with
-to the comments page (with URL `/product/comments`) with a `prodId` parameter
+a `prodId` parameter set to the `id` of the product, but only if the product has
-set to the `id` of the product, but only if the product has any comments.
+any comments.

 Let's have a look at the resulting markup: